dany-khardaji/automator-new-file-creator-mac/README.md

 # mac-new-file-creator
-This is a local macOS utility used to right click a folder anywhere in Finder and instantly create a blank file such as `.txt`, `.md`, `.py`, and `.pages`.
+This is a local macOS utility using Automator and Python to right click a folder anywhere in Finder and instantly create a blank file such as `.txt`, `.md`, `.py`, and `.pages`.

 ## Why I built it